StarkNet Portfolio Tracking: A Non-EVM, Cairo Chain (2026)

 | Instant/optimistic finality model | Validity-proof settlement timing |

-Each mismatch causes missed or misread activity — the StarkNet equivalent of an unmapped wallet, but caused by the execution model, not a missing address.
+Each mismatch causes missed or misread activity, the StarkNet equivalent of an unmapped wallet, but caused by the execution model rather than a missing address.

 Tax unchanged; native decoding is the work

-StarkNet does not change the cost-basis method — the jurisdiction-mandated one applies.
-The work:
+StarkNet does not change the cost-basis method; the jurisdiction-mandated one applies.
+The work is:

 - completeness across the account's StarkNet activity;

-- L1↔L2 own-fund moves as internal transfers, not disposals (see internal transfer vs disposal).
+- L1 to L2 movements of your own funds classified as internal transfers, not disposals (see internal transfer vs disposal).

 Practical guidance